The Children’s Museum of Abasto is a not-to-missed Buenos Aires attraction for the under-12 crowd.

-For expat parents, this is the perfect place to host a birthday party that is sure to be a hit.
-Parents will be happy to find that there are spots for them to rest, or better yet send them with the grandparents, who get in free.
+For expat parents, this is the perfect place to host a birthday party for the under-10 that is sure to be a hit.
+Parents will be happy to find that there are spots for them to rest — or better yet send them with the grandparents, who get in free.

 If a few hours at the museum doesn’t wear them out there is also the unfortunately named Neverland Theme Park right next door.